rithythul/ideabook/ventures/koompi/letter-to-tax.md

 _Our Vision to unlock our fellow human being’s unlimited capacity for self-directed learning through encouraging curiosity, flexibility, and creative imagination._

-# Principle
+# Principles
-- __Do the damn hard things__: we don't do it, because it's easy.
+- __Do the hard things__: we don't do it, because it's easy.
 We do it because it's hard.
 - __Embrace Do it yourself__ (DIY):
 - __Be organized__: most engineers accept that engineer table must be messy, we say it must be organized as well as everything else.
 - __Stay focused & believe__: